Table of contents

 However, if you are confident in your own powers, you should realize that just a little tiny mistake can spoil the recruiter’s attention and get your application thrown into a “no” pile.
 Therefore, let’s go over a few essential steps of your successful HR manager resume writing.

-This is especially important if you have a vague idea about how a properly written resume should look like.
-Use some common resume samples and formats downloaded preferably from trustful Internet resources.
+This is especially important if you have a vague idea about what a properly written resume should look like.
+Use some common resume samples and formats downloaded, preferably from trustworthy Internet resources.

 The next step involves looking through websites and publications related to the HR industry and picking the most powerful keywords you MUST include in your resume for it to pass through the company’s scanning software used for the candidate’s selection.